kr-colab/disperseNN/README.md

 ```
 Note: we chose to sample away from the habitat edges by 1.5km.
 This is because the simulation model we artifically reduces fitness near the edges.

-(*currently running into a bug on sesame if using GPU.
-Will come back to it)